yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 A commonly reported issue was that configuration changes are lost if yuzu crashes. [toastUnlimited](https://github.com/lat9nq) changed this behaviour to simply [save the current settings before booting a game.](https://github.com/yuzu-emu/yuzu/pull/5217) This change saves several headaches.

-[Morph](https://github.com/Morph1984) implemented the [new OSS fonts](https://github.com/yuzu-emu/yuzu/pull/5200) that [Rei](https://github.com/Its-Rei) has been working on.
-With this, users no longer require to dump the Switch firmware to get proper button fonts in-game.
+[Morph](https://github.com/Morph1984) implemented the [new OSS fonts](https://github.com/yuzu-emu/yuzu/pull/5200) that [Rei](https://github.com/Its-Rei) put together.
+With this, users no longer require to dump the Switch firmware to get proper button fonts.
 The firmware dumping process is still needed for games that have Mii related content.

 {{< single-title-imgs
     "It’s far cleaner to have ZL and ZR as a trigger button, than just the letters alone, don’t you agree?
 (Super Mario Maker 2)"